snehashukkla/dsc-hacktoberfest-2021/CONTRIBUTING.md

 This URL will consist of your username and it will end with `.git`.
 The URL will look like this: https://github.com/your-username/dsc-hacktoberfest-2021.git

-You can alternatively copy the url by clicking on the green “Code” button from your repository page.
+You can alternatively copy the URL by clicking on the green “Code” button from your repository page.
 Once you click the button, you’ll be able to copy the URL by clicking the binder button next to the URL
 ![Copy the URL using the Code button](https://camo.githubusercontent.com/7874a18f4d58d18ef485cdae8acae5e0591f02c7ed955bb7ad9d111153a20da8/68747470733a2f2f646f63732e6769746875622e636f6d2f6173736574732f696d616765732f68656c702f7265706f7369746f72792f636f64652d627574746f6e2e706e67)

 Once we have the URL, we’re ready to clone the repository.
 To do this, we’ll combine the git clone command with the repository URL from the command line in a terminal window: